Adnandev123/veeam_test/README.md

 Run(for test): ``python test_sync_folders.py``

+Note: This repository contains git actions for CI which will run the unit tests automatically if any new push or pull request merged.

 ## sync_folders.py:

 This script contains a ``SyncFolders`` class that can be used to synchronize the contents of two folders.
 The class has a ``__init__`` method that takes four arguments: